-Peaches contain many nutrients your flock needs, so yes, this seasonal fruit is healthy for your chickens.
-What’s more, this good-smelling fruit is low in calories but packed with minerals and vitamins.
+Peaches contain many nutrients your flock needs.
+So yes!
+This seasonal fruit is healthy for your chickens.
+But what’s more—this good-smelling fruit is low in calories but packed with minerals and vitamins.

 Is Peach Skin Safe For Your Chickens?

 Like other fruits and vegetables, it’s safe for chickens to eat peach skins.
 Surprisingly, peach skins are healthy for the chickens.
-There are loads of nutrients your chickens can take benefit from when you feed them to them.
+It contains loads of nutrients your chickens can benefit from when you feed it to them.

 Is Peach Flesh Safe For Your Chickens?

 Peach flesh is also safe for chickens, like its skin.
 Your flock can take advantage of the water and vitamins present in the fruit.
 Plus, your chickens will love pecking and consuming peach fruit.
 The fruit has pulpy goodness your flock would love.